wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 ## What's the current state of Wvlet?

-Though still in early development, Wvlet already enables users to write and run queries against DuckDB, Trino through either a command line client (`wv`) or the Web-based UI (`wvlet ui`).
+Though still in early development, Wvlet already enables users to write and run queries against [DuckDB](https://duckdb.org/) and [Trino](https://trino.io/) through either a command line client (`wv`) or the Web-based UI (`wvlet ui`).

 ### Interactive Editor (wv)

 If you are using Mac, you can easily install the [interative shell (wv)](/docs/usage/repl) with the Homebrew command: `brew install wvlet/wvlet/wvlet`.

 The `wv` interactive editor (REPL) supports various shortcut keys, allowing you to check the schema (ctrl-j, ctrl-d), test the sub query (ctrl-j ctrl-t), or run the query (ctrl-j, ctrl-r) even in the middle of the query.

 ![wvlet shell](/img/demo.gif)

 For using Trino SQL engine, you need to configure `~/.wvlet/profiles.yml` file to [specify the target Trino server address](/docs/usage/trino).

 ### Wvlet Playground

-Wvlet is written in Scala 3, which can be compiled to JavaScript using Scala.js.
-This allows us to run Wvlet in the browser.
-Here is a demo for running Wvlet queries, compiled into SQL, and executing them on [the WebAssembly version of DuckDB](https://duckdb.org/2021/10/29/duckdb-wasm.html).
-No installation is required.
+Wvlet is written in Scala 3, which can be compiled to JavaScript using the power of [Scala.js](https://www.scala-js.org/), enabling browser-based execution.
+You can try out Wvlet queries in the [Wvlet Playground](https://wvlet.org/wvlet/playground/), where the Wvlet queries are compiled into SQL and run on [DUckDB's WebAssembly version (DuckDB Wasm)](https://duckdb.org/2021/10/29/duckdb-wasm.html)--all without requiring any installation.

 - [Wvlet Playground](https://wvlet.org/wvlet/playground/)